peter-kuhmann/peter-kuhmann/README.md

-# Peter Kuhmann
+# Moin! 👋
-Moin! 👋 That's how we greet in North Germany. 🌊
+That's how we use to greet in Northern Germany. 🌊

 Current station: Freelancer until  14/01/2024<br>
 __Next station: Frontend Engineer @ ***********__